 Why?
 Because I trained her to be that way.

 She’s pretty much a giant lap dog that loves human attention –

 kisses and hugs are always welcome (as long as your okay getting a giant slobbery kiss back!).

-2. Pit Bulls love people.
+2. Pit Bulls Love People.

-With the right training, your Pit Bull will become part of your family, will welcome your guests with giant kisses, and will be the center of attention at any get-together.
+When you own a Pit Bull (and again, I speak from experience), with the right training, your Pit Bull will become part of your family, will welcome your guests with giant kisses, and will be the center of attention at any get-together.

 Why are Pit Bulls so affectionate?